-Investments whose values are based on quoted market prices in active markets, and are therefore classified within Level 1 include certain money market securities and active listed equity and fixed income mutual funds.
+Investments whose values are based on quoted market prices in active markets are classified within Level 1.
+The Foundation has no Level 1 investments.

 Investments that trade in markets that are not considered to be active, but are valued based on quoted market prices, dealer quotations, or alternative pricing sources supported by observable inputs are classified within Level 2.
 As Level 2 investments include positions that are not traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability, which are generally based on available market information.
 The Foundation has no Level 2 investments.